walmartlabs/lacinia/docs/mutations.rst

 When a single query includes more than one mutation, the mutations *must* execute in the client-specified order.
-This is different from queries, which allow for each root query to run in parallel (though this is not yet supported by Lacinia).
+This is different from queries, which allow for each root query to run in :doc:`parallel <resolve/async>`.

 Typically, mutations are only allowed when the incoming request is explicitly an HTTP POST.
 However, that is beyond the scope of Lacinia (it doesn't know about the HTTP request, just